The 2025 Season Begins

 Racks

 It’s Outback Motortek all the way.
 They put a lot of R & D into their products and back them up with some brave testing, dragging expensive bikes along the ground.
+Even though the bars do not come up as high as Heed’s and others, they are sufficient to keep the plastics and vital parts off the ground and protected.
+The bars look like crap afterward but have done their job and can be re-powder coated.

 The rear racks offer protection for the silencer and rear of the bike, in addition to carrying the panniers, so again, I went with the strongest.
 These are a full 18mm + with the powder coating.
 In fact, they are industry leading in their size, so big that Dual Sport Plus, where I bought the Enduristan bags, includes a workaround kit of washers so the bags fit these bars.